VIAME/VIAME/examples/building_and_installing_viame/README.rst

   sudo apt-get build-dep qt5-default

-If using VIAME_ENABLE_PYTHON, you also may need to install python2.7, python2.7-dev, and numpy, e.g.:
+If using VIAME_ENABLE_PYTHON, you also may need to install python2.7, python2.7-dev, and numpy (or alternatively whatever python distribution you want to use), e.g.:

 .. code-block:: bash